spectrocloud/librarium/docs/docs-content/getting-started/aws/scale-secure-cluster.md

 :::info

 The scan reports highlight any failed checks, based on Kubernetes community standards and CNCF requirements.
-We recommend that you prioritise the rectification of any identified issues.
+We recommend that you prioritize the rectification of any identified issues.

 :::